linhdan2109/Portfolio_Projects/Loan Analytics/Data Analysis process.md

 A significant number of loan borrowers have a DTI ratio greater than 1.
 This observation is quite unusual and raises concerns about the accuracy of the data itself.

 The debt-to-income ratio (DTI ratio) is a financial metric that reflects the proportion of a borrower's debt to their income.
-A DTI ratio exceeding 1 implies that the borrower's debt obligations surpass their monthly income.
+A DTI ratio exceeding 1 implies that the borrower's debt obligations surpass their income.
 From a logical standpoint, this scenario is highly improbable and defies financial prudence.
 Borrowers would typically struggle to meet their obligations if their debt surpasses their income.

 In conclusion, the presence of a substantial number of borrowers with a debt-to-income ratio greater than 1 is a clear red flag.
 Let's check the min, average and max of DTI ratio.